Rafik Guitane: Loan to Marítimo

 On 12 August 2020, Guitane was sent on a one-season loan to Primeira Liga club Marítimo.
 He made his debut for the club on 20 September against Santa Clara, coming on as an 85th-minute substitute for Pedro Pelágio.
 He eventually managed to assert himself as a starter in the team, making 30 total appearances that season, as Marítimo finished 15th – just above the relegation spots.

 Reims

 On 30 August 2021, Guitane signed a permanent contract with Reims.
 He would, however, continue on loan with Marítimo for his second successive season.

-Loan to Estoril
+Estoril

 On 31 January 2023, Guitane returned to Portugal and joined Estoril on loan until the end of the 2022–23 season.

+On 23 July 2023, Estoril announced the permanent signing of Guitane for an undisclosed fee.
+The midfielder signed a three-year contract and was handed the club's number 10 shirt.
+He was an important starter during the 2023-24 season as the club finished 13th in the league and reached the 2024 Taça da Liga final losing on penalties to Braga.

+On 31 August 2024, Braga signed Guitane on a season loan with an option to make the transfer permanent for a €5 million fee.
+However, due to lack of game time he would return to Estoril on 1 January 2025.
+He would play once again for the club 4 days later coming on as a substitute in the second-half against Estrela da Amadora making an assist for the final goal in a 4–2 away win.

 Personal life

-Guitane was born in France to an Algerian father and a Moroccan mother, and has represented France at youth international level.
+Guitane was born in France to an Algerian father and a Moroccan mother.
+He is eligible to play for the France, Algeria or Morocco national teams having previously represented France at youth international level.